⚠️ If you use Cloudflare, please follow these instructions for allowlisting

 What if I have assets in more than one region?

 We'd recommend selecting the region where most of your targets are hosted.
-Don't worry though, it's not an exact science; so long as you allow the IPs for the scan region selected, you should be fine.
+Don't worry though, it's not an exact science; so long as you allow the IPs for the scan region selected, you'll be fine.

 What is the purpose of an allowlist?